QMCA Ian Harrington Award

 - A video, maximum of 2.5 minutes, avi or .mp4 format.

-Once the submission closes on Wednesday, 5th September, all submitted entries will be provided to the judges for shortlisting.
+Once submissions close on Friday 9 August, all submitted entries will be provided to the judges.

-The judging panel will shortlist the entrants and present their final recommendations to the QMCA Executive Committee for consideration and acceptance.
+The judging panel will present their final recommendations to the QMCA Board for consideration and acceptance.